safwanshamsir99/Breast-Cancer-Prediction/README.md

 ## Discussion
 1. The best machine learning model achieved 97.7% accuracy during model testing.
-2. Precision, recall and f1 score report 98% and 97%  for output respectively.
+2. Precision, recall and f1 score report 98% and 97%  for output Benign and Malignant respectively.
 3. The machine learning model is deployed by using the streamlit apps.
 ![streamlit_breast](static/streamlit_breast.PNG)